orleanski/dotfiles/.github/README.md

 ### TODO
-I'm going to add all of the config bootstapping in to the [makefile snippet](https://github.com/vyvox/dotfiles/issues/1#issue-803264396) to bootstrap with yadm, so it will be [see #1] (https://github.com/vyvox/dotfiles/issues/1#issuecomment-778880212)
+I'm going to add all of the config bootstapping in to the [makefile snippet](https://github.com/vyvox/dotfiles/issues/1#issue-803264396) to bootstrap with yadm, so it will be something like  #1

 ```
-wget archive
+wget zip-archive

 make homedir
 ```